 AHA BLS School CPR Requirements

-Midtown CPR BLS Certification class satisfies all the BLS CPR requirements for the following school programs: Nursing, Dental, EMT, Paramedic, Radiologist, Respiratory Therapy, CNA, Pharmacy, Hygienist, and more… Let Midtown CPR get you ready for any emergency that may arise, ensuring that you have the skills and knowledge to handle cardiac and respiratory emergencies with confidence. after two years you are eligible for your American Heart Association BLS Renewal
+Midtown CPR’s American Heart Association BLS Certification class satisfies all the AHA CPR requirements for the following school programs: Nursing, Dental, EMT, Paramedic, Radiologist, Respiratory Therapy, CNA, Pharmacy, Hygienist, and more.
+Our comprehensive training will get you ready for any emergency that may arise, ensuring that you have the skills and knowledge to handle cardiac and respiratory emergencies with confidence. after two years you are eligible for your American Heart Association BLS Renewal

 Basic Life Support School CPR Requirements

-- CPR Requirements: Complete “Basic Life Support (BLS) for Healthcare Provider” certification as offered through the American Heart Association (AHA).
+- AHA CPR Requirements : Complete “Basic Life Support (BLS) for Healthcare Provider” certification as offered through the American Heart Association (AHA).
 Online CPR certification or re-certification is not accepted.
 Please note ONLY AHA BLS CPR certification is accepted (“BSN Requirements,” n.d.).

 Current Basic Life Support (CPR Certification) prior to UTHSC enrollment and maintained throughout UTHSC enrollment (preferably American Heart Association)